 At this point, you’ve presumably done some basic investment due diligence on multiple strategists to create a short list of contenders.
 Before doing the deep dive into their investment methodology, it may make sense to turn the due diligence process upside down and approach it from a top-down perspective.

 Start with a thorough scrub of the firm itself.
 If you’re affiliated with a larger practice, a dedicated due diligence team may do this on your behalf and provide you with summary documents.
 If you own the due diligence process yourself, you should develop a formal system that has two parts: firm-level and product-level (investment-focused) due diligence.
+Here are some high-level noninvestment considerations that are often overlooked:

 1) General firm Information